amirhosein2015/FinLedger/README.md

 - **Application Logic Verification:** Mocking external concerns with **NSubstitute** to verify command handlers, concurrency locks, and reliable messaging (Outbox).

+### 🔐 Identity & Multi-tenant Security
+- **Modular Identity Architecture:** A fully decoupled Identity module designed following Modular Monolith principles, ensuring high cohesion and enabling future microservices extraction.
+- **SaaS-Aware JWT Security:** Implements a custom JWT provider that embeds tenant-specific roles and claims into security tokens, allowing for sub-millisecond authorization without redundant database roundtrips.
+- **Policy-Based RBAC:** Fine-grained access control using custom `IAuthorizationRequirement` and `AuthorizationHandler`.
+The system dynamically verifies if a user has the appropriate role (Admin, Accountant, Auditor) within the specific context of the requested Tenant ID.
+- **Secure-by-Design Persistence:** Enforces industry-standard **BCrypt** hashing for password security and maintains a dedicated shared schema for global identity to allow seamless cross-tenant authentication.

 ---

 ## 🕹️ End-to-End Scenario: The Life of a Transaction